Skip to main content

 Testosterone and the Renin-Angiotensin-Aldosterone System

-In men, the relationship between hormones and is heavily influenced by testosterone’s interaction with the renin-angiotensin-aldosterone system (RAAS).
+In men, the relationship between hormones and cardiac function is heavily influenced by testosterone’s interaction with the renin-angiotensin-aldosterone system (RAAS).
 The RAAS is a critical regulator of blood pressure.
 When the body senses low blood pressure, the kidneys release renin, initiating a cascade that produces angiotensin II.
 Angiotensin II is a powerful vasoconstrictor and also stimulates the release of aldosterone, which causes the body to retain sodium and water, further increasing blood pressure.

 Testosterone appears to have a modulating effect on this system.
 Some research suggests that testosterone can increase renin levels and the activity of angiotensin-converting enzyme (ACE), potentially leading to higher levels of angiotensin II.
 This can promote vasoconstriction and may contribute to the higher prevalence of hypertension in men compared to premenopausal women.
 The table below outlines the key components of the RAAS and the potential influence of sex hormones.